federico-camerota/Advanced_Programming_2018-19_Final_Project/C++/readme.md

 Since move semantics does not allocate any new memory (it has already been successfully allocated and we are simply moving it) we can mark operators implementing such semantics as `noexcept`.
 Of course, in this case, `const` does not apply to the input tree since move semantics leaves the object in an undefined state (but still in such a state that a destructor can be called successfully).

 ## 6. Testing tools
-To perform all kind of tests on BSTs and related objects we declared a `Tester` class.
+To perform different tests on BSTs and related objects we declared a `Tester` class.
 This class is declared in a specific namespace and included in the header file only if compiled with the
 `__BST_DEV__` macro defined.
 If that macro is defined, the above class is declared as `friend` in BST to grant it access to private members and ease testing.
 Furthermore, being declared in the same header file, the `Tester` class has access to the other utility classes used by BST.
 The public function `test` allows to automatically call all the test in succession.
 Tests are performed on empty BSTs, copy and move semantics (checking that a deep copy has effectively been performed), the iterator, as well as the insert, balance, find and clear functions.